 You might mistake these

 matte white plastic pots for ceramic.
 Well-sized for herbs, flowers, and ferns, each pot costs less than $4 each and still offer a drainage hole and a stopper.
 And since they’re made of plastic, they’ll weigh less than a clay or ceramic pot of the same size.
 However, since they’re plastic, they won’t let the soil dry quite as quickly.
-Choose between 5.5- and 6.5-inch sizes.
-According to a reviewer: “These pots are very nice, better than what I expected for the money.
-I thought these would be the thin plastic that some grower pots are made of but I was wrong.
-The plastic is pretty sturdy but not rigid.
-Between the shape and the matte finish, they don't read as plastic.”
+Get them in six colors and three sizes.
+According to a reviewer: “These planters are simple and minimalistic, they will go with any decor, they look more expensive than what they actually cost, they're worth every penny.”
 6 A Set Of Classic Terra-Cotta Pots

 terra-cotta pots with drainage holes make avoiding over-watering way easier, and since they come with trays, that’s another thing you don’t have to worry about.
 The tapered shape is timeless, and with a 4.7-star overall rating, reviewers vouch for their quality.
-According to a reviewer: “Beautiful real terracotta pots.
-Packaged very carefully.
-Also comes with little grate to put in bottom of pots and plastic plant labels to stick in the soil.”
+According to a reviewer: “These arrived in great condition, packaged very securely, and had additional items I wasn’t expecting.
+The little drainage covers and foam stickers to protect whatever surface they’re placed on were lovely little surprises!
+I’m very pleased.
+I can’t wait to get some plants in them and I will definitely order more in the future.”
 7 The Raised Planter In 3 Sizes An Editor Loves

 “Personally, I love a

 raised planter, they are ideal for filling a space in a room if you into have a small houseplant but want to make it seem more impressive,” Sibley explains.
 And when it comes to raised planters, BDG Commerce Editor Kate Miller recommends this one: "This planter and stand completely exceeded my expectations.
 I paid more than double for a similar set off of Etsy and this one actually feels more artisanal.
 It has a great texture and the stand is really sturdy.
 I consider it one of my best Amazon purchases to date."
-Choose from three sizes and seven colors.
-According to a reviewer: “Beautiful planter pot and stand.
-Very high quality in appearance and feel.
-Searched for stylish planters (mid-century modern) at all sorts of stores and couldn’t find anything.
-Everything was very round and didn’t have the clean lines I was looking for.
-I was hesitant ordering online for one, but it was a great desision!
-After factoring in a planter pot of this size plus the stand, the price seems about just right.”
+Choose from three sizes and four colors.
+According to a reviewer: “Love love love!
+It is beautiful and well worth the price.
+Other planters on different websites cost double and sometimes triple this price.
+I got a large and it fit my fiddle leaf fig beautifully.”
 8 The Best Pots For Small Hanging Plants

-affordable set of ceramic planter pots offers three different sizes: 6 inches, 5 inches, and 3.8 inches.
+affordable set of ceramic planter pots is small enough to fit just about anywhere.
 Each pot has a small hole in the bottom and sits on a bamboo dish.
 The shallow bowls are perfect for succulents or any other plants with short roots.
 Plus, their overall aesthetic is simple enough to blend in an array of decor styles.
 But since these are glazed ceramic, just be sure to use a well-draining soil mix and not water too often.
-According to a reviewer: “I was worried these would not be deep enough, but they are just right for a cute succulent garden.
-There is also drainage so the plants don’t get too soggy.
-We topped ours with pea gravel to add extra moisture protection.”
+According to a reviewer: “I really love succulents and was happy I purchased these to dress up my kitchen windowsill.
+Very cute and like that they have the wood to collect any water/ dirt coming from the drainage hole.”
 12 This Set Of 2 Rounded Terra-Cotta Pots

 If you want a terra-cotta pot but want an updated shape, consider these

 stylish rounded pots which comes in a set of two with one that’s 4.7 inches and another that’s 6 inches.
 There’s a drainage hole but if you want a saucer, you’ll have to pick that up separately.
 However, it does come in two shades, a brown and the classic orange terra-cotta color.
-According to a reviewer: “Great pots, the material is so easy to clean and the style is beautiful.
-They were packaged amazing too.”
-13 A Cute Set Of Tiny Plant Pots
+According to a reviewer: “Very updated modern look to traditional terra cotta planter!
+So so cute and giftable.
+Packed very well.”
+13 A Cute 6-Pack Of Tiny Hexagonal Plant Pots

 Another great set of

 glazed ceramic containers, these bite-size shallow pots with drainage holes will keep your succulents happy as long as you don’t water too much.
 Plus, at less than $3 for each set of pot and bamboo tray, your wallet won't mind either.
-According to a reviewer: “Very nicely made, love that they have a drain hole, covered nicely with a little round mesh fabric so the dirt doesn’t drain out as well.
-Will be using these as little gifts at a shower!
-Will be buying these again for sure.”
+According to a reviewer: “This set of planters is so cute.
+I love the bamboo trays for catching extra water and their having flat sides makes them perfect for placing on a small windowsill.
+The hexagon shape works nicely for sitting 3 of them together.
+Also a great price!
+Buy all 6!”
 Expert: Emma Sibley, author of The Little Book of House Plants and Other Greenery